 Further information

 Your teacher, tutor or student services can help you decide if you're eligible for a bursary and explain how to apply.
-If you have a question they can't answer, you can contact the Education Funding Agency (EFA), or they might do this for you.
+If you have a question they can't answer, you can complete the Education and Skills Funding Agency (ESFA) webform or contact: